-Through representing only a small fraction of GDP in Mexico, Canada and the United States, the agricultural sector in the NAFA region can be characterized as growing at an impressive rate in both value and volume terms.
+While representing only a small fraction of GDP in Mexico, Canada and the United States, the agricultural sector in the NAFTA region can be characterized as growing at an impressive rate in terms of both value and volume terms.
 It is also a land-intensive natural resource sector that, along with forestry, dominates land use and largely governs the amount of habitat available for wildlife.
-Many analysts also consider agriculture, in contrast to forestry, to be the most polluting of all economic sectors.
-Particular problems stem from the fact that farming has traditionally been a nonpoint pollution source and thus difficult to monitor and regulate.
+Many analysts also consider agriculture as a greater source of water pollution than any other economic sector.
+Particular problems stem from the fact that farming has traditionally been a nonpoint pollution source and is thus difficult to monitor and regulate.
 Despite industry consolidation and industrialization, the sector remains by and large lightly controlled.

-As even the preliminary analysis here of material flows in agriculture shows, the shape of these environmental challenges varies enormously both within and between the NAFTA countries.
-Though large-scale intensive agricultural operations are emerging in all three nations, the environmental problems they create will vary enormously depending on the size of the operation, the terrain, its hydrological characteristics, the crop or livestock in question, the areas under cultivation, the degree of crop specialization and livestock concentration and a host of other variables.
-For this reason, environmental policies in all three countries need to be more specifically targeted to the areas and issues where the environmental impacts of the agricultural sector are most evident (Rec.
-3).
+The preliminary analysis of material flows in agriculture suggests that the scale of these environmental challenges varies enormously both within and between the NAFTA countries.
+Though large-scale intensive agricultural operations are emerging in all three nations, the environmental problems they create will vary enormously, depending on the size of the operation, terrain, hydrological characteristics, crop or livestock in question, areas under cultivation, the degree of crop specialization and livestock concentration and a host of other variables.
+For this reason, environmental assessment and policies in all three countries should be more specifically targeted to the areas and issues where the adverse environmental impacts of the sector are most likely or already evident.

-Such policies will also have to take into account the fact that production efficiency in agriculture has improved dramatically over the past 25 years, with fewer inputs required to produce a constant amount of outputs for many kinds of crops and livestock products.
-Yet there is no denying that constant growth in demand for agricultural products has meant that that the requirements for material inputs have continued to grow in absolute terms.
+Policies which respond to adverse environmental impacts will also have to take into account the fact that production efficiency in agriculture has improved dramatically over the past 25 years, with fewer inputs required to produce a constant amount of outputs for many kinds of crops and livestock products.
+Yet there is no denying that constant growth in demand for agricultural products has meant that the requirements for material inputs have continued to grow in absolute terms.
 Similarly, with constant increases in the volume of intermediary and final outputs, the amounts of wastes and unwanted byproducts have also continued to expand.
 For this reason, it is becoming a matter of ever more urgent priority to speed up the development and diffusion of efficient technologies to contain or reduce the environmental effects of the agricultural sector.
-Given that gains in materials and/or resource efficiency have not thus far not been able to keep up with increases in the scale of production within the agricultural sector, more attention should be placed on innovation to hasten the rate of development and adoption of efficient technologies to contain or reduce its environmental impacts (Rec.
-4).

 This pattern is typical of material throughput in industrial economies as a whole.
-Improvements in efficiency brought about by advances in technology, labor productivity and economic restructuring away from energy and material-intensive industries are offset in part by the pace of economic growth.
-A recent analysis of the United States economy revealed that, while the economy grew by 74% between 1975 and 1996, waste outputs grew by only 30%.
+Improvements in efficiency, such as those observed in the farm sector, brought about by advances in technology, labor productivity and economic restructuring away from energy and materials-intensive industries, are offset in part by the pace of economic growth.
+A recent analysis of the United States economy revealed that, while the economy grew by 74 percent between 1975 and 1996, waste outputs grew by only 30 percent.
 This situation represents an impressive degree of "decoupling," but it is not sufficient to achieve any absolute decrease in waste volumes.
 For this study, our documentation of material throughputs was not comprehensive and thus it was not possible to construct a macro indicator showing total material flows in either the agriculture or forestry sector and their relation to sectoral economic performance.
-But analysis of individual flows or categories of flow - such as, for example, the poultry sub-sector - indicate that the same trends are present.
+But analysis of individual flows or categories of flow-such as, for example, the poultry subsector-indicate that the same trends are present.